CODE-AXION/CODE-AXION/README.md

 <h2>About Me</h2>

-- 💻 I Am Passionate About Full-Stack Development | Cyber-Security And Motion Graphics
+- 💻 I Am Mostly Interested In Full-Stack Development | Cyber-Security And Motion Graphics
 - 💻 I Mostly Do Frontend Designs and BackEnd(Server-Side) Applications Architecture
 - 👀 I Love To Solve Machines/CTFS On Tryhackme Where I Have Solved 48 Rooms and Earned 9 Badges | Well, Let's Learn & Hack Together @darkestbrush
 - <img src="https://tryhackme-badges.s3.amazonaws.com/darkestbrush.png" alt="TryHackMe">
 - 📖 Currently learning Laravel And Along With Network And Web Exploitation Sometimes
+- Mastering Cinematography | Motion Graphics And SFX Skills
 - 🤖 I Also Wanna Learn Robotics | Arduino Programming In Future
 - 🎨 I Also Do PenandInk Art
 - 📚 I also Have 2 years of experience In Full Stack Web Development